ProVen Legacy is an inheritance tax portfolio run by some of the team behind the top-performing ProVen VCTs.

 ProVen Legacy will also lend to leasing businesses, for instance in the technology or office equipment sectors.
 Those businesses will use the loan to buy the assets (e.g. computers, telecoms equipment or photocopiers) they will lease to their end customers.
 ProVen Legacy acts as finance provider to the leasing business and has a charge over the underlying assets but the credit risk is assessed on the end borrower.
 The length of term is expected to be between two and five years with monthly or quarterly repayments.

 Leasing asset finance is a lower-margin business than secured lending, but it adds a more attractive credit risk.

 As the offer only launched in 2016, the track record is limited.
 However, Mark Taylor and the team have extensive experience in lending to companies similar to the ones expected to be lent to by ProVen Legacy.

 An example is Speciality European Pharma (SEP), which specialises in acquiring, licensing and distributing pharmaceutical products and medical devices within the urology and urogynaecology markets.

-In December 2014 the ProVen VCTs agreed a £4.7m four-year term loan to SEP.
+In December 2014 the ProVen VCTs agreed a £4.75 million four-year term loan to SEP.
 This loan enabled SEP to repay an earlier facility with Clydesdale Bank and fund its European growth.

 In June 2016 SEP was acquired by leading life science investor Juno Pharmaceuticals Inc. thereby enabling the early repayment of the loan and generating healthy returns for the ProVen VCTs.